 Site Feature Description Site Office/Amenities The site office is located on the western boundary of the site.
 Potable water for staff amenities is currently trucked to site and stored in 2 x 1,000 litre tanks Compost Processing Pads Processing pads constructed from compacted earth materials to required specifications that limits penetration of leachate into the subsurface The Stage 1 (western) and Stage 2 (eastern) processing pads comprise storage of feedstock stockpiles as well as comprise composting windrows.
 The total processing pad area is approximately 202,000 m2.
 Drainage lines within the processing pads are generally made of compacted earth materials.
 Rock drains at the southern boundary of the processing pads directs leachate to the dams.

+Site Feature

+Description

-Leachate Dams (Monitoring point 1 and Two leachate dams located in the southern portion of the site have a combined capacity of 50 megalitres (ML).
-The bed and banks of the leachate required construction from approved materials, compacted to achieve a permeability of less than 10-9 ms-1.
-2 in the EPL) Sediment removed from the leachate dams periodically is reused within compost materials.
-Monitoring point 1 of the EPL for leachate dam characterisation Monitoring point 2 of the EPL is the emergency spillway (if discharge occurs).
-The leachate dams are sometimes referred to as sediment control dams in other documents developed for the site.
+Leachate Dams (Monitoring point 1 and 2 in the EPL)

+- Two leachate dams located in the southern portion of the site have a combined capacity of 50 megalitres (ML).
+The bed and banks of the leachate required construction from approved materials, compacted to achieve a permeability of less than 10-9 ms-1. - Due to an incident to the western leachate dam (fissure in the base of the dam) in June 2024, this dam is currently off-line with all leachate being directed into the new larger eastern leachate dam.
+This will continue until rectification works to the western dam are complete. - Sediment removed from the leachate dams periodically is reused within compost materials. - Monitoring point 1 of the EPL for leachate dam characterisation - Monitoring point 2 of the EPL is the emergency spillway (if discharge occurs). - The leachate dams are sometimes referred to as sediment control dams in other documents developed for the site.

-Site Feature Description Stormwater Discharge Area (Lower Basin) (Monitoring point 4 in the EPL) Lower basin (of approximately2 ML capacity) located in the southeast corner of the site.
-Rock structures and rip rap are present within the current flow path towards the lower basin to slow the velocity.
-Referred to as stormwater infiltration area or sediment basin in some reports developed for the site.
-AGL Tank (Monitoring point 3 in the EPL) Located in the northeastern portion of the site.
-The tank is filled with water from Void 4 and has a capacity of 300,000 L. Truck wash Located in the northeastern corner of the Stage 1 treatment pad.
-Water is pumped from the AGL pit via a diesel-powered pump to the truck wash area.
-Wastewater from the truck wash is captured in a dirty water pit, which directs water to the leachate dams.
+Stormwater Discharge Area (Lower Basin)

+(Monitoring point 4 in the EPL)

+- Lower basin (of approximately2 ML capacity) located in the southeast corner of the site. - Rock structures and rip rap are present within the current flow path towards the lower basin to slow the velocity. - Referred to as stormwater infiltration area or sediment basin in some reports developed for the site.

+AGL Tank

+(Monitoring point 3 in the EPL)

+Located in the northeastern portion of the site.
+The tank is filled with water from Void 4 and has a capacity of 300,000 L.

+Truck wash

+- Located in the northeastern corner of the Stage 1 treatment pad.
+Water is pumped from the AGL pit via a diesel-powered pump to the truck wash area. - Wastewater from the truck wash is captured in a dirty water pit, which directs water to the leachate dam.
 Sediment from the dirty water pit is mixed into composting materials.

+Machinery Storage

-Machinery Storage Machinery storage area comprises an undercover concrete pad for machinery storage and maintenance.
-Small volumes of oils and lubricant are stored here.
-A 5,000L above-ground storage tank (AST) containing diesel is located within a bunded area.
-COC require that refuelling of vehicles or machinery is undertaken within a containment or hardstand area.
-Void 4 Void 4 is located south of the leachate dams.
-Void 4 is one of five decommissioned mine voids owned by AGL and is used as a water storage dam and provides additional capacity for surface water runoff during significant rainfall events.
+- Machinery storage area comprises an undercover concrete pad for machinery storage and maintenance.
+Small volumes of oils and lubricant are stored here. - A 5,000L above-ground storage tank (AST) containing diesel is located within a bunded area. - COC require that refuelling of vehicles or machinery is undertaken within a containment or hardstand area.

+Void 4

+- Void 4 is located south of the leachate dams. - Void 4 is one of five decommissioned mine voids owned by AGL and is used as a water storage dam and provides additional capacity for surface water runoff during significant rainfall events.